 How to Be on the Front Lines of Mesothelioma Research

 There are limited treatment options for mesothelioma.
-The only primary options are surgery, chemotherapy and radiation.
 However, mesothelioma is a fast-spreading disease and patients often survive for only a few months.

-Researchers continue looking for alternative methods, and anetumab ravtansine is one of many showing hope.
+Immunotherapy for mesothelioma is an emerging option.
+Researchers continue looking for other methods, and anetumab ravtansine is one of many showing hope.
 If you’d like to enroll in a study that may uncover the cure for mesothelioma, then we can help.

-Our patient advocate and registered nurse, Jenna Campagna, can assist you in finding a clinical trial that is currently recruiting people with mesothelioma.
+Our patient advocate and registered nurse, Karen Ritter, can assist you in finding a clinical trial that is currently recruiting people with mesothelioma.
 She also can help you find high-quality treatment from the best mesothelioma doctors in the world.
-Please email her at firstname.lastname@example.org for more information.
+Please email her at email@example.com for more information.

 - First-in-Human, Multicenter, Phase I Dose-Escalation and Expansion Study of Anti-Mesothelin Antibody–Drug Conjugate Anetumab Ravtansine in Advanced or Metastatic Solid Tumors.
 Journal of Clinical Oncology.
 Retrieved from: